 Mr. Trennert is proud of his Italian heritage and has remained committed to a number of Italian and Italian-American causes and philanthropic activities.
 His mother, Filomena De Sena, hails from Nola, Campagna, and his father’s mother, Catherine Ciccione, is of Abruzzese descent.

 He has supported La Scuola d'Italia, The Metropolitan Opera’s Met Title program for operas in Italian, the Kairos Italy Theater, the dancing of Il Giglio to celebrate San Paolino di Nola in East Harlem, The Columbus Citizens Foundation Adopt-a-Scholar program, Georgetown University’s Institute for Italian Culture, and the documentary film A Century of Laughter about the contributions of Italian-American comedians to the entertainment world.
-Both of his children attend La Scuola d’Italia in Manhattan where he remains a committed supporter.
+Both of his children attended La Scuola d’Italia in Manhattan where remains a committed supporter.
 He was a limited partner in the A.S.
 Roma football team and a member of the Board of Governors of The Columbus Citizens Foundation.

 For his efforts Mr. Trennert was awarded the honorific of Cavaliere of the Italian Republic, receiving the Order of Merit at the Italian Consulate on June 2, 2017.
 He was also co-honoree at the 66th Annual Columbus Day Parade in New York in 2010.